adambedenbaugh/terminal/README.md

 Download the latest Terminal Connector release from the [Releases](https://github. com/adambedenbaugh/terminal/releases) page.

-You should now have the following files:
+You should now have a zip file that contains the following files:

-* document-tracker-connector-\<version>--car.zip
+* terminal-\<version>--car.zip
 * connector-descriptor.xml

 ### Create a Boomi Connector Group